$C^*$-algebraic drawings of dendroidal sets: Appendix: The model structure on

 \begin{ex}[Continuous cylinder] Consider again the sequence of $*$-homomorphisms $A\overset{\iota}{\map} A[0,1]\overset{\ev_t}{\map} A$ (natural in $A$), whose composition is the identity $*$-homomorphism on $A$.
 Given any representable object $h_A$ we set $I\otimes h_A = h_{A[0,1]}$ and extend the cylinder construction to all objects of $\P(\SCu^\op)$ by commuting with colimits, i.e., if $X\cong\colim_i\, h_{A_i}$, then we set $I\otimes X \cong \colim_i\, h_{A_i[0,1]}$. \end{ex}

-We choose the elementary homotopy datum of Example \ref{Lawvere}.
+We choose the elementary homotopy datum of Example \ref{Lawvere} since it is the most canonical choice for the Cisinski model structure on any presheaf category.
+Subsequently we are going to localize our model structure based on our requirements.
 Let $X$ be a set of generating trivial cofibrations of $\dset$ and set $S=\draw(X)$.
-By the above Proposition \ref{GenCof} $S$ is a set of monomorphisms of $\P(\SCu^\op)$ that generates uniquely a class of anodyne extensions $\An_{\cJ}(S)$ relative to $\cJ$ (see Remark \ref{AnEx}).
+By the above Proposition \ref{GenCof} $S$ is a set of monomorphisms of $\P(\SCu^\op)$ that generates a class of anodyne extensions $\An_{\cJ}(S)$ relative to $\cJ$ (see Remark \ref{AnEx}).
 As a consequence of Theorem \ref{CisMS} we obtain

 \begin{thm}[Operadic model structure] With the choice of the elementary homotopy datum $\cJ$ of Example \ref{Lawvere} and the class of anodyne extensions $\An_{\cJ}(S)$ relative to $\cJ$ described above $\P(\SCu^\op)$ acquires the structure of a combinatorial model category. \end{thm}